Cross-Modality Domain Adaptation for Medical Image Segmentation

 The 2022 edition extends the segmentation task by including multi-institutional data!

-Challenge participants will have the opportunity to submit their methods as part of the post-conference MICCAI BrainLes 2022 proceedings.
+Challenge participants will have the opportunity to submit their methods as part of the post-conference MICCAI BrainLes

 Aim